pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 :::

 A total of KSh 978 billion was disbursed by lenders in 2021 (@fig-marketbyval).
 Banks were the largest source, disbursing KSh 340.4 billion (35%), followed by Sacco/MFIs at KSh 263.35 billion (27%).
-Digital loans, including mobile banking, Fuliza and lending apps, accounted for a combined value of KSh 113 billion (12%), while informal lenders including social network, chama and shopkeeper loans accounted for KSh 186 billion (19%).
+Digital loans, including mobile banking, Fuliza and lending apps, accounted for a combined value of KSh 113 billion (12%), while informal lenders including social network, chama and shopkeeper loans accounted for KSh 186 billion (20%).
+The market for loans from a value perspective, is the mirror image of the volume perspective.
+Lending mediated through in-person agreements at formal financial institutions, while accounting for less then 5% of the volume, accounts for over two thirds of the total value of lending.
+Digital loans, while accounting for two-thirds of the volume accounts for 12% of the total value of lending.

 ::: {.cell}